 Manage Remote Offices Successfully

-Establishing remote offices appears to be a daunting experience.
+Establishing and then trying to manage remote offices appears to be a daunting experience.
 Strategic planning and organization help you successfully manage your company’s remote offices.
 Take a moment to examine the following things to develop a transition plan for remote employees.

 Establish Document Sharing Policies